-Let passengers get off the train before getting on yourself.
-Wait beside the open door until everyone has departed.
-On escalators at the stations, stand on the right side, and walk on the left side.
+Let passengers get off the train before getting on yourself – wait beside the open door until everyone has departed.
+When you take the escalator in the stations, stand on the right side and walk on the left side.

 Don’t smoke pot in public

 Even though it’s legal to buy recreational marijuana throughout the city – at licensed dispensaries, cash only – you can only toke on private property.
-A backyard or balcony is OK; a car or cafe is not.
-Always check first with the property owner to make sure they allow it.
+A backyard or balcony is fine, a car or cafe is not.
+Always check with the property owner to make sure they allow it.

 As for cigarettes, you can’t smoke inside bars, restaurants and other public places, or within 15ft of the entrance.